paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-09-28-a_cohesive_and_unified_identity_for_british_government.markdown

 * [Design Documentation for the Federal Government](http://styleguide.bundesregierung.de/) (in German, [translated](http://www.systranet.com/turl/?systranuid=aHR0cC1zdHlsZWd1aWRlLmJ1bmRlc3JlZ2llcnVuZy5kZS9kZV9lbg==))

-{% figure <strong>Logos used by the German Federal Government:</strong> One single (and scalable) identity system is used across all federal ministries and agencies.
-Shown here are logos for the Federal Goverment, the Federal Ministry of Education and Research, the Federal Supervisory Authority for Air Navigation Services and the Federal Archives. %}
+{% figure "**Logos used by the German Federal Government:** One single (and scalable) identity system is used across all federal ministries and agencies.
+Shown here are logos for the Federal Goverment, the Federal Ministry of Education and Research, the Federal Supervisory Authority for Air Navigation Services and the Federal Archives" %}
 ![](/assets/images/2009/09/germangovernment.png)
 {% endfigure %}